 Blood exploded from her.
 A crimson fractal bloomed, a liquid flower bursting around a perfect hemocryst.
 The kinetic force of the bullet ruptured the crystal, scattering shards through the air.
 A moment of shock and awe splashed across Ben’s face, and Lena seized her chance.
 The shattered fragments reacted, and the hanging droplets began to change.
 Her fist clenched, and a thousand sanguine needles collapsed on him from all angles.

 Their blood mixed, splattering across the walls and staining the carpet.
 Lena’s lungs were starved, her entire body smoldering.
-It was all the same.
 In the end, she wasn’t like them.
 She couldn’t coexist with them.
 Not now, not ever.
-All the love she had felt for Ben vanished in that moment, replaced by an acidic, volcanic hatred.
+All the love she’d felt for Ben vanished in that moment, replaced by an acidic, volcanic hatred.
 If he was willing to kill her over her being a hemo, then how could he claim to have ever loved her in the first place?
 But she knew that was rationalizing the end she had already decided upon.

 Ben struggled to crawl away from her.
 His blood poured from a thousand cuts all over him, the greatest volume gushing from the slash in his chest.
 Pitiful gasps and groans spilled against the carpet.
 His fingers clawed into the freshly vacuumed material, leaving red smears wherever he touched.

-As Lena stepped over him, his whole body shook with a palpable terror.
-With an apparent effort, he turned to gaze up at her.
+As Lena stepped over him, his whole body shook with terror.
+With a great effort, he turned to gaze up at her.
 His wide eyes were full of tears, his mouth agape and twisting around words he hadn’t the strength to speak.

 Lena choked the pity.
 Pity was weakness, especially when wasted on humans.
 Strength surging through her arm, she lifted her bloodsteel sword and angled it right at his throat.
 His eyes bulged, and his whole body froze.
 Finish the job, her mind screamed.
 Finish him, before you do something stupid.